The Origins of Zero Trust

 The process of applying the highest internal security standards to our organization has not always been easy.
 For example, some of the cloud services we use do not automatically support MFA.
 Yet, we know the importance of this measure for our own cyber protection, so we choose to run MFA through another authentication method.
 Even when they require extra thought and time, these steps are critical for maintaining the confidence and trust of those we serve.

 Every company has unique internal security needs.
 As such, your approach is likely different from ours.
 It will demand a balance between productivity and security in your own environment, based on your customers, infrastructure, and mission.
 Luckily though, tailoring policies and procedures need not always require reinventing the wheel.
 There are tools that can make this process smoother for any organization.
-For example, using a backup and recovery solution that includes active anti-ransomware protection can safeguard your organization from unnecessary and costly data breaches, while an easy-to-use digital authentication solution can prevent bad actors from tampering with your data.
+For example, using a certified cloud backup and security solution that empowers public sector entities with a full menu of product features from backup to cybersecurity all while maintaining HIPAA, CJIS, and FIPS 140-2 compliance so you can rest assured that your data is protected and in good hands.

 Applying Zero Trust to Product Development